elastic/elasticsearch-ruby/README.md

 ```
 git clone https://github.com/elasticsearch/elasticsearch-ruby.git
 cd elasticsearch-ruby/
-rake setup
+bundle exec rake setup
-rake bundle
+bundle exec rake bundle
 ```

 This will clone the Elasticsearch repository into the project, and run `bundle install` in all subprojects.

 To run tests, you need to start a testing cluster on port 9250, or provide a different one in the `TEST_CLUSTER_PORT` environment variable.

 There's a Rake task to start the testing cluster: